HallaSurvivor/Blog/_posts/2022-05-29-homotopy-of-homotopies.md

 $$(\mathcal{C}_1, \mathcal{W}_1) \to (\mathcal{C}_2, \mathcal{W}_2)$$ are functors
 $$\mathcal{C}_1 \to \mathcal{C}_2$$ sending each arrow in $$\mathcal{W}_1$$ to
 an arrow in $$\mathcal{W}_2$$.

-What's more, this category has some objects that are _morally_ equivalent, but which aren't actually isomorphic!
+Then this category has objects which are _morally_ isomorphic (since they have equivalent hammock localizations), but which are not _actually_ isomorphic...

 Are you thinking what I'm thinking!?

 $\mathsf{RelCat}$ _itself_ forms a relative category, and in this sense, $\mathsf{RelCat}$ becomes itself a homotopy theory whose objects are (smaller) homotopy theories!

-We can do the same thing with simplicial categories to get a relative category of $\infty$-categories.
-If we do this, we find that these two relative categories have equivalent localizaitons!
+We can do the same thing with simplicial categories (resp. quasicategories) to get a relative category of $\infty$-categories.
+In fact, all three of these categories admit model structures, and are quillen equivalent!

 This makes precise the idea that relative categories and $\infty$-categories are really carrying the same information[^25]!